The Power of Local Action

 About the San Francisco Children and Youth Fund

-San Francisco’s Children’s Fund, the national model for dedicated funding, is now over $80 million each year, serving over 47,000 children.
+San Francisco’s Children’s Fund, the national model for dedicated funding, is now over $100 million each year, serving over 47,000 children.
 It has transformed the service delivery system and has led to the creation of a local Department of Children, Youth and Their Families.
 As of the election of November, 2014, the Children’s Fund will be in place for 25 more years, and it will serve youth up to age 24.
 The San Francisco Fund, as well as the years of coalition-building, parent and youth leadership development, and budget advocacy that preceded it, has been the inspiration for Funding the Next Generation.

 Why work at the local level is so important

-The local level provides the brightest hope for new resources as federal and state options dwindle and the public is more supportive of expanding resources over which they have local control.
+The local level provides a bright hope for new resources as federal options dwindle and the public is particularly supportive of expanding resources over which they have local control.